 Where findings into the benefits of breastfeeding like this are so significant, it may also encourage current or future governments to increase funding to support Mother’s to breastfeed.
 We might also see other incentives and campaigns to combat the negative attitudes that still exist towards breastfeeding in this and many other countries.

 Studies highlighting the importance of breastfeeding help inform policies that will raise awareness for generations to come so that we do not repeat the formula generation that was created in the 50’s and are infact still trying to undo.

 I am certainly not surprised by the findings of the research, as breastmilk is designed to fuel a growing babies developmental needs in a way that formula milk simply cannot reproduce.
 That is a fact, and we cannot dress that up or skirt over it.

 Do I think that support is needed to encourage Mother’s to try breastfeeding, and maintain it?
 Yes, without a doubt.
 Do I understand that sometimes it simply isn’t the right thing to do to breastfeed if Mother’s or baby’s health is going to be adversely affected.
 Of course!

-Should those Mother’s be free from guilt when making when they have had to make an incredibly difficult decision, yes!
+Should those Mother’s be free from guilt when they have had to make an incredibly difficult decision, yes!
 Unfortunately, they will never be unless they set their own boundaries.
 Part of becoming a Mother is about wrestling with an element of guilt.
 It drives us to be the best possible parent we can be.